-The following fields will be sent to GAM:
+The following fields are sent to GAM:

-- Context type (4 bits) - Legacy vs Advanced Context: Defines the context type and qualifies the rest of the fields.
+- Context Type (4 bits): - Legacy vs Advanced Context.
+Defines the context type and qualifies the rest of the fields.
 Same field may mean something else between the Legacy vs Advanced context.
 There is no restriction for what type of context can run in either combination. - Requests without address-space-identifier (Legacy Context): These are the normal memory requests from endpoint devices.
-These requests typically specify the type of access (read/write/atomics), targeted DMA address/size, and identity of the device originating the request. - Requests with address-space-identifier (Advanced Context): These are memory requests with additional information identifying the targeted process address space from endpoint devices supporting virtual memory capabilities.
+These requests typically specify the type of access (read/write/atomics), targeted DMA address/size, and identity of the device originating the request. - Requests with address-space-identifier (Advanced Context): These are memory requests with added information identifying the targeted process address space from endpoint devices supporting virtual memory capabilities.
 Beyond attributes in normal requests, these requests specify the targeted process address space identifier (PASID), and extended attributes such as Execute-Requested (ER) flag (to indicate reads that are instruction fetches), and Privileged-mode-Requested (PR) flag (to distinguish user versus supervisor access).
-For details, refer to the Process Address Space ID (PASID) Capability in the PCI-Express specifications.
+For details, refer to the Process Address Space ID (PASID) Capability in the PCI-Express specifications. - A/D Support Enable.
+Access and Dirty bits are used when OS is managing the page tables and has been added to IA32e compatible page walk.
+Context defines whether A/D bits need to be managed via GPU (only applicable in Advanced Context). - Privileged Context Support.
+Enables GPU to be able to run a privileged context which translates into page table accesses regardless of user vs supervisor privileges (only applicable in Advanced Context). - 32b vs 48b VA Support.
+Enables 48b VA in page tables for the page walks.
+The rest of the HW is seamless to 32b vs 48b VA address walks, however GAM does the check and properly aligns the page walk to address bits.
+Note: Only applicable in Legacy Context.
+Advanced Context is always 48b. - Page Fault Support Model: